A Performative Painting

 From Dream to Reality

 Pietro Ratti was only 20 when his father Renato passed away, inheriting not just a winery but a legacy.
-Renato had mapped the Barolo appellation in the 1960s, transforming Italian wine from "a simple alcoholic beverage" into an intellectual pursuit.
 Now Pietro continues that vision at the family estate in La Morra, where Nebbiolo comprises 60 percent of plantings across sixty hectares.
 His approach honours his father's philosophy: long maceration, large barrels for elegant aging, intimate guest experiences.
 I went to Piedmont to meet the winemaker.